hanesy/machine-learning-challenge/README.md

 3. Most models showed improvement from hypertuning.

 ### Details for Each Model
+The following sections show the overall scores for hypertuned and non-hypertuned models and precision for outcomes for ONLY hypertuned models.

+For details on the hypertuned models' classification reports (including recall, f-1 score, etc.), see [Model_Comparison](Model_Comparison.ipynb) notebook.
+For classification reports of the non-hypertuned models, please see each individual notebook.

 #### Logistic Model
 **Test Scores**
 | Logistic | MinMax Scaler | Standard Scaler |